jessr92/Curriculum-vitae/jessica-reid-cv.md

 **May 2017 to Present - Software Development Engineer 2**

 The core of the work on this team involved developing on and supporting a large scale data pipeline focused on the publication and management of relationships that back many of the core features of the Amazon retail experience.
+With my tenure within the team, I also directly mentored intern and permanent employees.

 I also directly worked with various other teams across the company in their development efforts for solving crucial and time-sensitive business problems.

-I have also acted as point of contact for several teams to advise and assist with onboarding and integrating with core business infrastructure to simplify cross-team engagement.
+I have also acted as point of contact to advise and assist with onboarding and integrating with core business infrastructure to simplify cross-team engagement.

-A core theme throughout has been operating with frugality mindset to ensure efficient use of developer time and compute resources.
+A core theme throughout has been operating with frugality mindset to ensure efficient use of developer time and compute resources while also ensuring compliance with global data privacy requirements.

 ### Dynamic Merchandising